 Almost Left In The Dust

-As tech companies like Apple Inc. (NASDAQ:AAPLC) and Alphabet Inc.’s (NASDAQ:GOOGC) Google forged ahead, Microsoft almost got left behind.
+As tech companies like Apple Inc. (NASDAQ:AAPLB) and Alphabet Inc.’s (NASDAQ:GOOGC) Google forged ahead, Microsoft almost got left behind.
 It was not alone.
 Others, including Intel Corp.
 (NASDAQ:INTCC) and International Business Machines Corp.
-(NYSE:IBMB) have struggled mightily.
+(NYSE:IBMC) have struggled mightily.

 Many in the Microsoft culture fought the transformation.
 The Wall Street Journal reported that some longtime Microsoft employees complained that the company’s legacy was being disrespected.
 Newcomers to Microsoft, including startups the company acquired challenged the old way of thinking.